Biology and Conservation of Sea Turtles | Department of Biology

-Next offered in Spring 2023; applications will be accepted in the Fall of 2022.
+Applications will be accepted in Fall 2024.
 Tentative schedule shown below.
-See Ms. Stadler for details.
-(UNCG reserves the right to cancel or alter the program format, or to change costs due to conditions beyond its control.)
+Please contact Melanie Stadler for details.
+(UNCG reserves the right to cancel or alter the program format or to change costs due to conditions beyond its control.)

-In cooperation with the Karen Beasley Sea Turtle Rescue and Rehabilitation Center and the Sea Turtle Conservancy UNCG offers you: BIOLOGY AND CONSERVATION OF SEA TURTLES, a program that consists of 2 courses.
-One, BIO 361, is a spring seminar and field studies course conducted on campus at UNCG and Topsail Island, NC.
-The other, GES 370, is held in Costa Rica at the Phipps Biological Field Station in Tortuguero, Costa Rica!
+In cooperation with the Karen Beasley Sea Turtle Rescue and Rehabilitation Center and the Sea Turtle Conservancy UNCG offers you: BIOLOGY AND CONSERVATION OF SEA TURTLES, a program that consists of two courses.
+The first course, BIO 361, is a spring seminar and field studies course conducted on campus at UNCG with three weekend field trips in North Carolina.
+The second course, BIO 300X, is an immersive research experience held in Costa Rica at the Phipps Biological Field Station in Tortuguero, Costa Rica during summer 2025!

-1. Total 4 credit hours: BIO 361 Spring Session + GES 370 Summer Session II, plus
+1. Total 4 credit hours: BIO 361 Spring Session + BIO 300X Summer Session II

-2. Six days working at the Karen Beasely Sea Turtle Hospital in North Carolina
+2. Six days working at the Karen Beasley Sea Turtle Hospital in North Carolina

-3. Seven days in Costa Rica working in the oldest sea turtle research program of its kind to study in a remote roadless area surrounded by the tropical wet forest of Tortuguero National Park
+4. Nine days in Costa Rica working at the oldest sea turtle research program of its kind, to study in a remote road-less area surrounded by the tropical rain forest of Tortuguero National Park

 To read more about the program and to apply, click here.

-Class meetings: scheduled time Spring semester 2023 TBD: Possibly Friday 3:00-4:30 p.m.
-Location: T.B.D.
-Room in Sullivan Science Building, UNCG Campus
+Class meetings: scheduled time in Spring 2025 Fridays 10:00 am – 12:30 pm + required field trip weekends Location: Room TBD in Sullivan Science Building, UNCG Campus

 1. Indoor accommodations, Surf City, North Carolina